emptyflask/advent-of-code/readme.md

 So, I mapped the runLengths of ones through my `fib3` function, and multiplied them all together.
 Boom.
 The example answer matched my result, and running it against the full input was successful as well, and instantaneous.

+## Day 11:

+Sort of a game of life simulation but with seating charts.
+As with all of these I'm sure my solution is naive and slow, and I'm working on a rewrite before I complete the second part...

+## Day 12:

+Completed this one after a trip to the beach.
+The most difficult part of it was parsing the input correctly; it had been a while since I last worked with Parsec.
+I had also initially used `foldr` instead of `foldl'`, which was applying ship instructions in reverse -- this actually worked for part one, but since the instructions in part two are order dependant, it was completely wrong even on the first instruction.
+I finally realized my mistake after stepping through the solver function with `Debug.Trace`.